Your travel expert

 Target birds: Long-wattled Umbrellabird, Rufous-headed Chachalaca, Black-and-white Owl, Slaty-winged Foliage Gleaner, Uniform Antshrike, Brownish Twistwing, Song Wren, Thrush like Schiffornis, Club-winged Manakin, El Oro Tapaculo, El Oro Parakeet, Spotted Nightingale Thrush, Emerald-bellied Woodnymph, White-vented Plumeleteer

-We will leave Buenaventura early in the morning and head south-east, more precisely to the Peruvian border near the town of Macara.
+We will leave Buenaventura early in the morning and head southeast to the Peruvian border near Macara.
 The few stops along the way will allow us to look for some species typical of the semi-desert ecosystems of the Tumbesian region.
 Arrival in the late afternoon in the Jorupe reserve.

 Dinner and overnight in a charming lodge.

 The Jorupe Reserve also belongs to the Jocotoco Foundation.
 It protects several hectares of typical Tumbesian forest made up of tall, intractable scrub and low deciduous forest dominated by Kapok trees (or Ceibos) with gigantic trunks.
 These dry forests have largely been destroyed to make way for agriculture.
-This ecosystem is home to many endemics and specialised species.
-We will search for all these specialities throughout the day from the access track and the paths that penetrate this dense forest.
+This ecosystem is home to many endemics and specialized species.
+We will search for all these specialties throughout the day from the access track and the paths winding through this dense forest.

 Target birds: White-tailed Jay, Slaty Becard, commun), Plumbeous-backed Thrush, Ecuadorian Piculet, Blackish-headed Spinetail, Rufous-necked Foliage Gleaner, Watkins Antpitta, Pale-browed Tinamou, Henna-hooded Foliage Gleaner, Ochre-bellied Dove, Gray-breasted Flycatcher, Long-billed Starthroat

-Today we will drive to Utuana Reserve, a new reserve owned by the Jocotoco Foundation.
-Our first stop will be in the village of Sozoranga to look for a colony of Red-banded Swallows.
-We will then spend most of the day exploring the trails of the reserve.
-The reserve is home to dwarf highland forest mixed with scrub and dense patches of Chusqueas bamboo.
-Many of the species can only be seen here in Ecuador.
+Today, we will drive to Utuana Reserve, a new reserve owned by the Jocotoco Foundation.
+Our first stop will be in the village of Sozoranga, where we will look for a colony of Red-banded Swallows.
+We will then spend most of the day exploring the reserve’s trails.
+The reserve is home to dwarf highland forest mixed with scrub and dense patches of Chusquea bamboo.
+Many of the species found here are endemic to Ecuador.

 We return to our lodge to spend the last night.